Varroa mite – frequently asked questions

 Australian Pesticide and Veterinary Medicines Authority (APVMA) permits are now in place for legal use of Varroa mite treatments in Victoria.

-It is important to remember that treatments should only be undertaken when Varroa mite in-hive thresholds are exceeded.
+It is important to remember that treatments should only be implemented when Varroa mite management thresholds are exceeded.
 This will minimise miticide resistance and should be part of your integrated pest management (IPM) strategy.

 AHBIC Varroa Chemical Treatment Table - Australian Honey Bee Industry Council

-Varroa treatments are considered agvet chemicals and their use must be recorded and available if requested by an Agriculture Victoria Biosecurity Officer.
-More information about the record-keeping requirements can be found here.
-Record-keeping is also covered in the training workshops.
+Varroa treatments are agricultural and veterinary chemicals, and their use must be recorded and available if requested by an Agriculture Victoria Biosecurity Officer.
+Use the record keeping template for

 State Quarantine Response Team (SQRT)